M163 VADS: Specifications

-The weapon is mounted on a modified M113 vehicle (the M741 carrier).
-The system was designed to complement the M48 Chaparral missile system.
-The M163 uses a small, range-only radar, the AN/VPS-2, and an M61 optical lead-calculating sight.
+The M163 VADS uses the M168 gun, a variant of the General Dynamics 20 mm M61A1 rotary cannon, the standard cannon in most U.S. combat aircraft since the 1960s.
+The gun is mounted on a modified M113A1 vehicle (the M741 carrier).
+Designed to complement the M48 Chaparral missile system, it is limited to fair-weather operations.
+The M163 uses a small range-only AN/VPS-2 radar and an M61 optical lead-calculating sight, and is incapable of using the radar to scan an area for targets.
 The system is suitable for night operations with the use of AN/PVS series night vision sights that can be mounted to the right side of the primary sight.

 The gun fires at 3,000 rounds per minute in short bursts of 10, 30, 60, or 100 rounds, or it can fire in continuous fire mode at a rate of 1,000 rounds per minute.
 A linkless feed system is used.
+Its 20x102mm round gave it a low effective range of only 1200 m, and its standard air-defense load of HEI-T rounds would self-destruct at approximately 1800 m, a hard limit on range.
+The feed drum holds 1,200 rounds ready to fire, with 800 rounds stowed in reserve for the M163, later increased to 1,030 rounds stowed in reserve for the M163A1 and A2.